orgua/OneWireHub/README.md

 ### Further features:
 - hot-plug slaves as needed
+- supports up to eight slaves for now, but small changes can easily extend this to 32
 - cleaner, faster code with c++11 features (requires arduino 1.6.6 or higher)
-- arduino-dependencies are found in the mockup "arduino.h" (for portability)
+- arduino-dependencies are found in the mockup "arduino.h" (for portability and tests)

 ### Recent development (latest at the top):
 - extended ds2890 to up to 4CH (datasheet has it covered), ds2413, ds2413 --> feature-complete